cadazab/MachineSetUp_and_Wiki/DeveloperExperience.md

 ssh user@server
 ```

-Im sorry, but thats is simplicity, and simplicity is beautifull (In your face Windows)
+Im sorry, but that´s simplicity, and simplicity is beautifull (In your face Windows)

-Besides that, windows have other problems:
+Besides that, windows has other problems:

 ![wu](/images/windowsUpdates.gif)

-So Windows is not the right operating system for programmers (I also think it is for no one, but is just a personal opinion).
+So Windows is not the right operating system for programmers (I also think it is for no one, but this is just a personal opinion).
 Then we're left with Linux and Mac.
-Both have its advantages.
+Both have their advantages.

-In the Linux side, we have in the local machine the same system that in the remote servers used to develop, and you will spend some time configuring the machine in the terminal with Linux commands, and this is an opportunity to learn also how to configure and make the remote servers works.
-Nowadays the most popular Linux distributions like Ubuntu or Mint are fast and stable, and provide all the basic things needed to develop programs, plus there are open source, and the idea behind this, people around the world sharing ideas to develop a system for everyone is really cool.
+On the Linux side, we have in the local machine the same system as in the remote servers used to develop, and you will spend some time configuring the machine at the terminal with Linux commands, and this is an opportunity to learn also how to configure and learn how the remote servers works.
+Nowadays the most popular Linux distributions like Ubuntu or Mint are fast and stable, and provide all the basic things needed to develop programs, plus they are open source, and the idea behind this, people around the world sharing ideas to develop a system for everyone, is really cool.

-In the Mac side there are other benefits; it looks great, it is easy to use, you don’t spend your precious time configuring the system because everything works out of the box, and install new applications, or doing anything is for dummies, so you can focus entirely and peacefully in your work, and all of the relevant programs use for develop are compatible with Mac, but Apple is a big company whose main objective is to make profit, and sometimes this has a dark side:
+On the Mac side there are other benefits; it looks great, it is easy to use, you don’t spend your precious time configuring the system because everything works out of the box.
+Installing new applications, or doing anything is for really simple, so you can focus entirely on your work.
+All of the relevant programs used for developing are compatible with Mac, but Apple is a big company whose main objective is to make profit, and sometimes this has a dark side:

 [Apple apologises for slowing older iPhones down](https://www.bbc.com/news/technology-42508300)